Can foreigners get married in Portugal?

 Before translation, each document must be verified to confirm its authenticity.

 If your country is a member of the Apostille Convention: Your documents must be stamped with an Apostille Certificate by the issuing country’s competent authority.
-For example, The UK, most EU countries, and the United States are Apostille members.
+For UK citizens, your documents must be apostilled by the UK Foreign, Commonwealth & Development Office (FCDO) before being submitted to Portuguese authorities.
+This applies to birth certificates, CNIs, divorce decrees, and any other official documents.

 If your country is not an Apostille member: Your documents must go through full consular legalisation.
 This means they must be stamped by your country’s Ministry of Foreign Affairs and then by the Portuguese Embassy or Consulate in your country.